rowanbarnes/Domblr/README.md

 ## Goals

+### Efficiency

 - Build small WASM files with TinyGo and wasm-opt
+- Perform as much computation as possible on the backend before serving to the frontend
+- Serve the least content possible for first paint, then slowly stream other data (e.g. WASM file)

+### Programmability

 - Provide a framework for writing pure Go web applications supporting the backend and frontend
 - Simplify the integration of frontend and backend with a Java RMI-inspired API system
-- Perform as much computation as possible on the backend before serving to the frontend
 - Make the developer feel like they are writing one application, rather than many disjointed codesets
 - Automate the process of intelligently dividing responsibilities
 - Provide a system for declaratively specifying the widget tree, routes, dynamic behaviour and API endpoints

+### Sensible Widget Constraints (WIP)

+- Widgets expand to parent's constraints on its minor and/or major axis (`100%`)
+- Widgets can shrink to child (`fit-content`)
+- Widgets can give a specific size (`?px`)
+- Behind the scenes, flexbox mode is exclusively used for simplicity

 ## Considerations